howlingfantods47/geneticalgo_neuralnets/README.md

 ### Basic Architecture

 * Universe - Cartesian 2D toroidal plane
-* Plants - bottom of food chain - random spawning in each generation
+* Each creature/plant has a gridID tag which helps searching for food/mates.
 * Animals - eat plants to regain health
 	* Have a neural network 'brain' which controls motion
-		* Inputs - x and y food location, x and y mate location, both within search radius
+		* Inputs - nearest x and y food location, nearest x and y mate location, picks the nearest one for each.
 		* Outputs - x and y velocities
 		* Fully connected to both outputs - logistic activation function for now
 	* NN encoded into chromosome - direct encoding into bitstring for now